RobotLocomotion/models/franka_description/README.md

 This folder contains a drake-compatible model of the Franka Emika Panda arm.

 The model differs from the original ROS model and the real robot.
-In this model the fingers are independently actuated, rather than using <mimic> tag, which Drake does not yet support.
+Notably, in this model link 5 has been split into lower and upper sections to improve the ability to filter collisions around the wrist.
+In this model of the hand, the fingers are independently actuated, rather than using <mimic> tag, which Drake does not yet fully support.

 In addition, some tags unsupported by Drake have been removed, to reduce the burden of warning output.
 For URDF support details, see: